LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-1.md

 NFT Marketplace deployed to: 0x9014DD98Cd14B26c76069356247cE6d762018220
 ```

 You're all set!
-You can look up your contract on [CeloScan](https://alfajores.celoscan.io/) as well.
+You can look up your contract on [CeloScan](https://alfajores.celoscan.io/).
+Be sure to save your deployed addresses since we'll be needing them, but mostly importly to send a screenshot/CeloScan link of your work in our [Discord Channel](https://discord.gg/zyuxAkbBS5)!

 ### 🌟 Next Steps

 This level was all about the smart contract.
 Moving forward, we will develop the subgraph for this contract, and then finally develop the frontend for the dApp using Next.

-Drop your CeloScan link in the Discord [#showcase](https://discord.gg/HPunW7rAKb) channel and share your progress!
 See you in the next one 🌟

-To verify this level, submit your Marketplace contract address below and select the Celo Alfajores Testnet while doing so.
+To verify this level, submit your Marketplace contract address below and **select the Celo Alfajores Testnet** while doing so.